 Tics may involve repeated, uncontrolled spasm-like muscle movements, such as:

 - Mouth twitching

 Repeated throat clearing or grunting may also be present.

 Exams and Tests

 Short-lived childhood tics are not treated.
 Calling the child's attention to a tic may make it worse or cause it to continue.
 A non-stressful environment can make tics occur less often, and help them go away more quickly.
-Stress reduction programs may also be helpful.
+Stress reduction programs or cognitive behavioral intervention may also be helpful.

 If tics severely affect a person's life, medicines may help control them.